BECOME A CERTIFIED MEDICATION AIDE (CMA) IN AS LITTLE AS ONE WEEK

-A Certified Medication Aide (also known as Certified Medication Assistant or Certified Medical Assistant), or CMA, administers routine oral medications and is responsible for monitoring a patient’s vitals and behavior while on medication.
+A Certified Medication Aide (also known as Certified Medication Assistant), or CMA, administers routine oral medications and is responsible for monitoring a patient’s vitals and behavior while on medication.
 Successful completion of the CMA training program will prepare you for work in a health care facility (e.g. Assisted Living, long-term care facility, nursing facility, hospital) or in a residential setting (e.g. home health aide for in-home care agency).